Boneless Short Ribs Recipe with Red Wine Sauce

 side view of short ribs on a plate with potatoes covered in sauce

-Boneless Short Ribs with Red Wine Sauce are incredibly tender, flavorful, and oven-braised to perfection in a delicious red wine sauce.
+Boneless Short Ribs with Red Wine Sauce are incredibly tender every time and so flavorful after being oven-braised to perfection in a delicious red wine sauce.
+This braised boneless short ribs recipe starts on the stove top and finished in the oven for just a few hours.

 Course: Main Course